farpat/suade-test/README.md

 # Introduction
-There are 2 choices to do, there are my choices:
+There are 2 choices to do, Here are my choices:
 - Concerning technology, I chose **VueJS** + **VueRouter**
 - Concerning scenario, I chose **Visualization dashboard**

 <br><br>
 There are 3 functionalities in the application:
+- **Go to visualize**: This screen displays 2 charts. <br>
-- Go to visualize: The first chart allows to filter the gender.
+The first chart allows to filter the gender. <br>
 The choice made on first chart is reflected on the second chart and map screen
-- Go to edit: This screen allows to edit any people.
+- **Go to edit**: This screen allows to edit any people. <br>
  The update is reflected on visualization screen and map screen
-- Go to map: This screen displays a map in what all people is placed
+- **Go to map**: This screen displays a map in what all people is placed

 # Installation
 - `git clone git@github.com:farpat/suade-test`
-- `make install`: This makefile command installs npm dependencies via docker
+- `make install`: This makefile command installs npm dependencies via docker and cypress locally
 <br>**Don't hesitate to display all commands by entering `make help`**

 # Use
-- `make dev`: This command runs all development servers to work well. *Note that this command displays all servers runned*
+- `make dev`: This command runs all development servers to work well. *Note that this command displays all servers running*
 - `make stop-dev`: This command stops all development servers

 # Tests